pflanze/functional-perl/docs/howto.md

 (Sequences functionality based on iterators is still something this project could look into as well.
 But that should be understood as an optimization.
-Alternative optimizations are possible, and may be preferrable (e.g. the Haskell compiler applies various other optimizations to achieve performance without manually written code that uses iterators).)
+Alternative optimizations are possible, and may be preferrable (e.g. the GHC Haskell compiler applies various other optimizations to achieve performance without relying on manually written iterator based code, such as compile time application of rules to fuse list processing chains as well as using general "deforestation" algorithms).)

 <with_toc>